fneb/randomstuffwinlinkhub/x3-data/Readme.md

 These are the pinouts for the Qidi X-Max/Plus/Smart 3 boards.
-But I didn't receive these from Qidi, and I have no idea if there are different variants of the boards, etc etc. Proceed with caution.
+But I didn't receive these from Qidi, I have no affiliation with Qidi, can't confirm these are accurate, and I have no idea if there are different variants of the boards, etc etc. Proceed with caution.